KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\install\routes.py:42`

 **Description**:
-The `setup_sys_user` method is likely responsible for configuring or initializing a system user within the EeazyCRM application, potentially as part of the installation or setup process.
+The `setup_sys_user` method is likely used during the installation process of the EeazyCRM software to establish a system user.
+It's probably called by the installation script or process.

 ---